 When the disbursed financial aid and/or payments made on a student account total more than the billed cost, the additional amount will be refunded to eligible students.

 The university processes refunds to students based on a published refund processing schedule and in a manner that complies with Department of Education requirements for refunding financial aid (Title IV) funds.
-All refunds will be processed through a student's SNHU One Card within 14 days of his/her funds posting and a credit balance developing on the student account summary (due to Title IV funds disbursement).
+All refunds will be processed according to a student’s refund preference with BankMobile within 14 days of his/her funds posting and a credit balance developing on the student account summary (due to Title IV funds disbursement).

 In the event that financial aid funds are disbursed in error, the student agrees to repay the full amount to SNHU.
 If a mistake was made, whether by the student, the Student Financial Services, or another agency, federal regulations require that the mistake be corrected and funds be billed back as necessary.